Hi, I'm Ummi

 1. Pride.
 My pride has always been bigger than my a**.
 I want to be able to say that I went to all those countries on my own, and with my own money — not on any sponsored trip, business trip, family trip, and not for any airline company.

-3. (And probably the most important reason of all): I don’t think I would make it past the first stage of the selection process anyway. ;-D
+3. (And probably the most important reason of all): I don’t think I would have made it past the first stage of the selection process anyway. ;-D

-No, I’m the cartel boss.
+No, I’m the cartel chief.
 Why should I transport my own goods when I could pay people to do it for me?

 Yah, your dad was a regular.